[kuz] at cmu (dot) edu

 New: on the job market for industry research positions!

 My PhD thesis work investigated how humans use information when performing complex tasks, such as conducting multi-step searches or implementing a care plan.
-This involved two synergistic parts: (1) new systems to help people save and use task-related 'provenance' information, (2) new methods for collecting human task data at scale, which can then be used for modeling complex tasks.
+This involved two synergistic approaches: (1) prototyping new systems to help people save and use task-related 'provenance' information, (2) developing new methods for collecting human task data at scale, which can then be used for modeling.

-By collecting this data, we establish a foundation for modeling (and augmenting) human performance in tasks rarely captured at scale, such as longer tasks involving many iterations of sensemaking, social knowledge acquisition, and social coordination.
+By collecting this data, we establish a foundation for augmenting human performance in everyday tasks rarely captured at scale, such as longer tasks involving many iterations of sensemaking, social knowledge acquisition, and social coordination.
+This data also enables us to study relevant theoretical constructs (e.g. sensemaking theory 'loops' and transactive memory 'systems').

 Outside of the PhD, I am a nationally registered paramedic and conduct research on trauma triage systems.